 The principal methodology applicable to the ratings is: Rating and Monitoring Covered Bonds (28 June 2019).

 DBRS Morningstar has applied the principal methodology consistently and conducted a review of the transaction in accordance with the surveillance section of the principal methodology.

 A review of the transaction legal documents was not conducted as the legal documents have remained unchanged since the most recent rating action.

-The sources of data and information used for these ratings include investor reports, stratification tables, loan-by-loan data on the CP as at 31 December 2022, and static delinquencies (90+ days) by vintage of origination spanning from 2007 to 2022 provided by the Issuer.
+The sources of data and information used for these ratings include investor reports, loan-by-loan data on the CP and historical default performance data provided by the Issuer.